|

 MetaLLife

-is able to close.
+See sidebar.
 The cracks that do not close are put into compression

 on each end which retards further propagation of these cracks.

-Also some dies experience a breakout condition in the cracked areas of the tool.
-This indicates that the crack has circumvented an area on the tool causing a piece of metal to fall out.
-Although
+Also some dies experience a breakout condition in the cracked areas of the tool

 MetaLLife

 casting.
-The die should be properly welded (with no porosity in the weld) in the needed areas prior to processing.
+The die should be properly welded (with no porosity in the weld) in the

-MetaLLife also checks this weld integrity.
-Any unwanted weld porosity (which would have failed during production) is immediately identified
+MetaLLife also checks the weld integrity.
+Any unwanted weld porosity (which would have

 during